alex/what-happens-when/README.rst

   ``ARP process`` below for the DNS server.
 * If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.
+->the key points here are the following:
+* The DNS lookup process typically happens behind the scenes in a matter of milliseconds, often unnoticed by users.
+* DNS servers play a vital role in connecting users to websites by translating domain names into IP addresses.
+* Understanding DNS lookup can be helpful for troubleshooting web browsing issues and optimizing internet performance.

 ARP process